 WORLD OF COCA-COLA

 Experience the history of the world’s most famous beverage brand at the dynamic, multimedia home of the more than 125-year-old secret formula for Coca‑Cola.
-Get closer than ever before to the vault containing the secret recipe, view more than 1,200 never-before-displayed artifacts and get a behind-the-scenes look at the bottling process.
-Take a trip around the world in a thrilling 4-D movie experience and tempt your taste buds with more than 100 beverages from around the world.
+Get closer than ever before to the vault containing the secret recipe, view more than 1,200 never-before-displayed artifacts, and get a behind-the-scenes look at the bottling process.
+Take a trip around the world in a thrilling 3-D movie experience and tempt your taste buds with beverages from around the world.

 Visit our tickets page to see special offers and to purchase tickets.